Harshvardhan10012/code-clash/README.md

-# Firebase Studio - Code Clash App
+#  - Code Clash App

 This is a Next.js starter app for "Code Clash", an application where users can predict outcomes of coding challenges.
 It's built with Next.js, React, ShadCN UI, Tailwind CSS, and Genkit for AI features.